 6. Use third-party services for finance and IT needs

 or example, hiring a full-time CFO can cost you over £150,000 per year.
 Justifying this type of expense is often difficult for a business in its infancy that may only need the services of a CFO or IT manager on a sporadic basis.

-For example, sole traders can explore accounting packages that start at £19 per month.
+For example, sole traders can explore accounting packages that start at £39 per month.
 Packages feature a dedicated accountant who understands your business, company registration services, VAT returns, and unlimited support by trained accounting professionals.